 IoT connectivity changes what users expect from displays with regard to device longevity and upgrade abilities.
 Similar to IoT, the Internet of Military (IoMT) and the Internet of Battlefield Things (IoBT) offer new benefits to defense devices with optimized displays.
 Unlike segmented displays that are fixed and cannot evolve, technologies like LCD 2.0 support remote firmware updates, allowing display features to be securely altered after deployment.
 This potential is especially helpful for devices set up in remote locations, or those in use for prolonged periods of time.

 Reflective LCD is an umbrella term used to describe the newest LCD technology that incorporates ambient or front-lit reflective LCDs as opposed to the traditional backlit-only options.
 LCD 2.0 involves a lightguide film that bonds to the front of the display, below the cover lens, using a single LED light bar to mix light evenly throughout a screen.
 The result is an ultra-low-power, high-resolution display with a quick refresh rate and consistent color specs.

-LCD 2.0 display modules are compatible with standard LCD drivers, which makes it easy to drop into any design that would otherwise rely on a standard power-hungry backlit LCD.
-LCD 2.0 is especially suited for military applications, as well as outdoor and rugged environments, due to its sunlight readability, size, reduced battery utilization and NVIS compatibility.
+LCD 2.0 display modules are compatible with standard LCD drivers, making it easy to drop into any design that would otherwise rely on a standard power-hungry backlit LCD.
+LCD 2.0 is especially suited for military applications, as well as outdoor and rugged environments, due to its sunlight readability, size, reduced battery utilization, and night vision compatibility.